OperationSpark/first-website/README.md

     </style>
 ````

+Ok, we've pasted-in a bunch of style rules between the `<style></style>` tag, and if we save your work and reload your page, you should see that your page is now styled with some colors and some positioning.

+CSS allows us to specify styling rules for our HTML elements.
+When we say _elements_, we're talking about all the HTML tags within a webpage.
+We can identify tags by their type (body, p, h1, nav) or by _class_ or _id_ attributes.

+In our HTML so far, we've given one element a class of _sidebar_ by specifying this in its _class attribute_: `<div class="sidebar">`.
+This allows us to select this element by its class, and for this reason, the rules we specify in CSS are called _selectors_.
+Selectors and their styling rules tell the web browser which elements to select, and how to style them.
+We'll now add some more style to our `<nav>` element, and factually, by doing so using the `nav` selector, we are creating a style rule that will be applied to _all nav tags_ on our webpage.

 ###TODO 11: Play around with the CSS

 Check it out!
 We have some style but not much and some elements are too close together.
 Let's fix that.

-CSS allows us to specify styling rules for our HTML elements (all the HTML tags within a webpage).
-We can identify tags by their type (body, p, h1, nav) or by _class_ or _id_.

-In our HTML so far, we've given one element a class of _sidebar_ by specifying this in its _class attribute_, `<div class="sidebar">`.
-This allows us to select this element by its class, and for this reason, the rules we specify in CSS are called _selectors_.
-Selectors and their styling rules tell the web browser which elements to select, and how to style them.
-We'll now add some more style to our `<nav>` element, and factually, by doing so using the `nav` selector, we are creating a style rule that will be applied to _all nav tags_ on our webpage.

 Find the `nav` CSS selector within the `<style>` you just pasted in place, it looks like this: